I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/strmini/nf-strmini-streamclassreadwriteconfig.md

 This routine reads or writes configuration information for the minidriver's parent bus driver.
 For example, for a PCI device, <b>StreamClassReadWriteConfig</b> reads or writes PCI configuration information.

-This routine can only be called at PASSIVE_LEVEL.</p>
+This routine can only be called at PASSIVE_LEVEL.

 ## Requirements
 | &nbsp; | &nbsp; |